F Exercise 04

 • The world.cities object is a table with information about world cities.
 The table includes the longitude and latitude of each city in the long and lat columns, respectively.

-• Read the Shapefile named nafot.shp, which includes polygons of “Nafa” administrative regions in Israel.
+• Read the Shapefile named nafot.shp, which includes polygons of “Nafa” administrative regions in Israel

-• Subset those cities which intersect with the “Nafa” polygons.
+• Subset those cities which intersect with the “Nafa” polygons

-Cities density ($1/km^2$) in each "Nafa"
+Average population density ($1/km^2$) in each "Nafa"

-Figure F.2: Cities density (\(1/km^2\)) in each “Nafa”
+Figure F.2: Average population density (\(1/km^2\)) in each “Nafa”

 (50 points)